DataONEorg/sem-prov-design/docs/use-cases/semantics/use-case-52-Semantic-Search.rst

 Possible queries the KR will need to address: Q1, Q3, Q6, Q7, Q8

-Lastly, this scenario is for an ontology extension.
-A likely extension will add terms related to ocean acidification and carbonate chemistry.
-This research domain is not directly pertinent to primary production, but closely related to effects of anthropogenic CO2.
+Lastly, this scenario would necessitate a KR extension.
+A likely extenstion would be to add terms related to ocean acidification and carbonate chemistry.
+Like research in primary production, the study of ocean acidification also addresses the effects of anthropogenic CO2.
+The form of CO2 found in natural water bodies is bicarbonate ion (HCO3-), and bicarbonate is consumed by phytoplankton during photosynthesis.

-E. ocean acidification and carbonate chemistry: The ocean has absorbed one-third to half the atmospheric CO2 produced by human fossil fuel combustion.
+E. Ocean acidification and carbonate chemistry: The ocean has absorbed one-third to half the atmospheric CO2 produced by human fossil fuel combustion.
 Dissolved CO2 in the ocean becomes carbonic acid, driving the pH down and causing large shifts in seawater carbonate  chemistry speciation.
-A scientist wants to understand possible changes to calcium carbonate saturation states, which impact shell-forming marine  organisms (eg, molluscs, echinoderms, and corals).
+A scientist wants to understand possible changes to calcium carbonate saturation states, which impact shell-forming marine  organisms (e.g., molluscs, echinoderms and corals).
 For this, she needs to find environmental observations on pH, alkalinity, and carbonate-system parameters.
-The scientists knows that given a minimum set of inputs, a suite of carbonate chemisrty parameters can be calculated (concentatrions, equilibrium constants, indices).
+The scientists knows that given a minimum set of inputs, a suite of carbonate chemisrty parameters can be calculated (concentrations, equilibrium constants, indices).

 Possible queries the KR will need to address: Q5, Q10